chrisfesler/notes/windows_dev_env_setup.md

 #### Install a terminal that sucks less

+*UPDATE*: I'm currently using wsl-terminal, and it's working reasonably well.
+I like the windows terminal a little better, but it crashes sometimes, which I like much worse.

 I have tried a handful of terminal programs in Windows and none of them are even close to iTerm.
 Bummer news.
 Right now, I'm using the new "Windows Terminal," which is in early access release from Microsoft.